Xujiahui Origin

 Admission: Free

-Pathe Villa — Recording site of The March of The Volunteers
+Pathe Villa — Recording site of The March of the Volunteers

 Address: No 811 Hengshan Road, Xuhui district